laurentyhuel/AlbumExplorer/README.md

 ## Others versions:

 There's some others versions of this application :
+- UI with View (XML) and Flow from data layer to presentation layer, [branch](https://github.com/laurentyhuel/AlbumExplorer/tree/flow).
- - ViewModels (MVVM) transform Flow to LiveData for UI layer, [branch](https://github.com/laurentyhuel/AlbumExplorer/tree/flow-livedata).
+- UI with View (XML) and ViewModels (MVVM) transform Flow to LiveData for UI layer, [branch](https://github.com/laurentyhuel/AlbumExplorer/tree/flow-livedata).